ZSvedic/EBH-book/source/chapter6.md

 The job ad finished with instructions on how to apply.
 As a rookie employer, I would put this:

-“If interested, send your résumé and cover letter to *our email*.”
+> “If interested, send your résumé and cover letter to our email: ...”

 I learned the hard way that this is a mistake.
 My inbox instantly got filled with 30 résumés, two pages long on average, and 30 cover letters which were obviously copy/paste jobs from prepared templates.
 I was stuck with 70+ pages of tedious reading that wouldn’t give me the actual information that I needed to eliminate candidates.
 As I mentioned in [*Chapter 2: Proxies and Biases in Hiring*](#proxies-and-biases-in-hiring), most people have a polished résumé, full of buzzwords and examples of how they’ve changed the world.
 Switching to an application form makes a huge difference.